M3LNYK/tg_grd_bot/README.md

 # tg_grd_bot
-Telegram bot to answer my questions about uni grades.
+Telegram bot to answer my questions about university professors, courses, and grades.